huggingface/hub-docs/docs/hub/datasets-viewer.md

 ## Run SQL queries on the dataset

 You can run SQL queries on the dataset in the browser using the SQL Console.
 This feature also leverages our [auto-conversion to Parquet](datasets-viewer#access-the-parquet-files).
-For more information see our guide on [SQL Console: Query the dataset in the browser](./datasets-viewer-sql-console).
+For more information see our guide on [SQL Console](./datasets-viewer-sql-console).

 ## Share a specific row